 Why Comparing Bank Accounts Is Important

 When comparing bank accounts you will see that there are several types of bank accounts to choose from.
 Each bank account will offer you a different set of benefits.
-When choosing a current account, you will need to focus on whether you have to pay any charge to hold the account, whether an overdraft facility is available and what are the interest rates.
+When choosing a current account, you will need to focus on whether you have to pay any charge1 to hold the account, whether an overdraft facility2 is available and what are the interest rates.
 For a savings account, you will not have to focus on the same things as the current account.
 Though you will still need to check interest rates, you will not have to check about overdraft facility as not all banks provide this facility for saving accounts.

 Online Banking Facilities

 Another important factor to check is whether the bank offers online banking.
 Most banks today offer online banking but not all offer the same type of service.
 Some banks allow a full range of online banking services like checking your account, making local and international payments, money transfers between different accounts, payment of utility bills, online fixed deposits, online investment opportunities, repayment of credit cards and a host of other services.
 However, some banks offer only online checking of accounts.
 A full range of online banking services is something you are going to need if you will be transacting online and offshore.